 How do you win?

-Ordinarily, the winner of each hand of poker is the player that holds the highest ranked hand when all cards are shown at the end of the hand at the time of showdown or the player that makes the last uncalled bet, thus winning without needing to reach the showdown.
+Ordinarily, the winner of each hand of poker, who know how to play poker is the player that holds the highest ranked hand when all cards are shown at the end of the hand at the time of showdown or the player that makes the last uncalled bet, thus winning without needing to reach the showdown.